shiuchi/Curriculum-Vitae/README.md

   - Experience implementing frameworks to be used throughout the project
   - Experience in creating interactive content
   - Experience with synchronous content using web sockets
+  - Knowledge of DesignSystem development for multiple platforms
+  - Knowledge of SwiftUI
+  - Implementation and knowledge of a11y
   - Knowledge of UI and UX
 ## Awards
   - WebMoney Award 2011 BEST GAMES
   - Webby Awards 2009.
 Website Dev, Restrant.
 Offical Honoree